Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions: A Hierarchical Chaining of Experts

-Now summing over $t=1,2,\cdots,T$ gives the desired result. \end{proof} Note that the reduction from $\calF_{\text{\rm Lip}}$ to a smaller set $\calF_0$ does not hurt: an expert who bids a higher price than her private valuation can always be improved.
+Note that the reduction from $\calF_{\text{\rm Lip}}$ to a smaller set $\calF_0$ does not hurt: an expert who bids a higher price than her private valuation can always be improved.
 Hence, in the sequel we may always work with $\calF_0$ instead of $\calF_{\text{\rm Lip}}$.
 Lemma \ref{lemma:continuity} shows that, if two experts are close in the $L_\infty([0,1])$-norm with an additional constraint that one expert always bids higher than the other, then the total reward achieved by the expert with higher bids is essentially as good as the other one.
 In other words, if we could find a finite set of experts $\calN_\varepsilon\subseteq \calF_0$ such that for every $f\in\calF_0$, there exists some function $g\in \calN_\varepsilon$ such that $g-\varepsilon\le f\le g$, then

 The minimum cardinality of $\calN_\varepsilon$ is known as the \emph{$\varepsilon$-bracketing number} of $\calF_0$, which is characterized in the following lemma.

 \begin{lemma}[\!\!\cite{kolmogorov1959varepsilon}] There exists an absolute constant $C_{\text{\rm Lip}}>0$ such that for any $\varepsilon\in (0,1)$, there is a finite set $\calN_\varepsilon = \{g_1,\cdots,g_{N_\varepsilon}\} \subseteq \calF_0$ with $\calF_0\subseteq \cup_{i=1}^{N_\varepsilon} (g_i - \varepsilon, g_i)$ and $N_\varepsilon = |\calN_\varepsilon| \le \exp(C_{\text{\rm Lip}}/\varepsilon)$. \end{lemma} \begin{remark} Although \cite{kolmogorov1959varepsilon} only established the $\varepsilon$-covering number of general H\"{o}lder classes, the extension to $\varepsilon$-bracketing numbers is straightforward, see, e.g. \cite[Corollary 2.7.2]{van1996weak}. \end{remark}